ysm-dev/cpdown/README.md

 ## Overview

 cpdown is a browser extension that allows you to copy the content of any webpage as clean, formatted markdown.
-It uses Mozilla's Readability (the same technology behind Firefox's Reader View) to extract the main content from a webpage, removing clutter like ads, navigation, and sidebars.
+If you're on YouTube, you can also copy the subtitle as markdown.

 ### Demo